ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/common/README.md

 Npm scripts are a convenient way to provide commands in a project.
 They are defined in the `package.json` file and shared with other people contributing to the project.
 It ensures that developers use the same command with the same options (flags).

-All the scripts can be executed by running `<%= program %> run <script>`.
+All the scripts can be executed by running `<%= packageManager %> run <script>`.
 Pre and post commands with matching names will be run for those as well.

 The following scripts are available in the package.